GWLyu/gwlyu.github.io/_pages/about.md

 #### Academic interests:

-My current research interest mainly focuses on gravitational wave astrophysics, with strong connection to gravitational wave observations.
+My current research interest primarily focuses on gravitational wave astrophysics, closely aligned with gravitational wave observations, collaborating with Prof. Shao at <a href="https://kiaa.pku.edu.cn/index.htm">KIAA-PKU</a>.

-For further details, please consult the following links: <a href="https://inspirehep.net/authors/1916556?ui-citation-summary=true">INSPIRE</a> and <a href="https://orcid.org/0000-0002-0151-3794">ORCID</a>.
+For additional details, please refer to the following links: <a href="https://inspirehep.net/authors/1916556?ui-citation-summary=true">INSPIRE</a> and <a href="https://orcid.org/0000-0002-0151-3794">ORCID</a>.